electron/electron/docs/api/app.md

 * `event` Event
 * `hasVisibleWindows` Boolean

-Emitted when the application is activated, which usually happens when clicks on the applications's dock icon.
+Emitted when the application is activated, which usually happens when the user clicks on the application's dock icon.

+### Event: 'continue-activity' _OS X_

+Returns:

+* `event` Event
+* `type` String - A string identifying the event.
+Maps to [`NSUserActivity.activityType`](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSUserActivity_Class/index.html#//apple_ref/occ/instp/NSUserActivity/activityType).
+* `userInfo` Object - Contains app-specific state stored by the activity on another device.

+Emitted during [handoff](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/HandoffFundamentals/HandoffFundamentals.html) when an activity from a different device wants to be resumed.
+You should call `event.preventDefault()` if you want to handle this event.

 ### Event: 'browser-window-blur'